This post contains affiliate links.

 Ok so why wouldn’t everyone run out and buy a hifold?
 Unfortunately all that innovation doesn’t come cheap.
 Don’t get me wrong, I think the price is completely reasonable for what you get; however, the seat is something of a one-trick pony.
 There’s no harness for kids who aren’t mature enough to stay in position all the time, and it doesn’t convert to a backless booster seat when your child is ready to ride that way.
 So optimal window for most families will be around two years (let’s say 5-7, or perhaps 4.5-6.5 for families who feel comfortable transitioning to the “next stage” early).
 If you travel a lot or have a younger sibling to use this in the coming years, it’s definitely a worthwhile investment.

 DEAL ALERT!
-For the entire month of May, save 25% off the hifold booster seat.
+For the entire month of August, save $20 with coupon AFF20.

 The hifold is a great choice for a 5 year old who is mature enough to ride in a highback booster seat but would still benefit from some extra support when sleeping.
 It’s also a great choice if you’re visiting a place like the EU, Australia or Costa Rica, where recent laws have pushed for younger booster riders to stay in a highback booster and increased the age for backless boosters to much older stages.
 In fact, it’s even approved everywhere in the world except Australia – and that’s in the works.